Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 CaaOcho Natural Rubber Bath Toys

-Natural rubber, zero PVC, zero phthalates — bath time without microplastic exposure.
+Natural rubber, zero PVC, zero phthalates, hole-free sealed design — bath time without microplastic exposure.
+Food-grade pigments for paint.
 Easy to clean, genuinely hard to break, and entertaining enough to hold attention.
 The trifecta of solid kid products.

 Check Price on Amazon →